toliaqat/xenon-wiki/Node-Group-Synchronization.md

 orchestrating synchronization of all child-services for a given FactoryService.
 The SynchronizationTaskService is a Stateful, in-memory service.
 An instance of the task is created per FactoryService.
-The FactoryService itself creates this instance when the FactoryService starts, usually as part of host start-up.
+The FactoryService itself creates this instance when the FactoryService starts, usually during host start-up.
 The created task instance represents a never expiring service.

 The SynchronizationTaskService represents a long-running preemptable task.
 Preemptability is important here because while the task is running, a new node-group change event may arrive that will require either the task to get cancelled or to get restarted.
-The task may get cancelled because the node is no longer the synchronization OWNER for the Factory Service.
-The task may get restarted if the node continues to be the owner of the FactoryService, however because the node-group configuration has changed, the task needs to be restarted to consider the new set of nodes in the node-group.
+The task should be cancelled because the node is no longer the synchronization OWNER for the Factory Service.
+The task will get restarted if the node-group configuration changed but the node continues to be the owner of the FactoryService.
 The below diagram describes the state-machine of the SynchronizationTaskService.

 ![](https://lh3.googleusercontent.com/Tm5hFYxbePSs6X9ERcdc7rzWN6zEjwA4OfFx-ECuI-bNVDUsLqr8IgOj0GDPHppWEERxpc82CxVqrFIMTcRKftJwa7uPepMfGPJFjrZF0uU2OPbJBubZp2wq7AQfQzcxrwdNWGlAAZebCu6ZhP-bl7swAEpQyT6yvzxu3x00M05fxs1JZRrbONNRnSSYLeZI2Fc88YJtsRN9YBPBktATxy_dtaKQ6J2MJ3vLkrcmBFK28jP4qe-yi7_GY8Jkh5NxLCzU689X7dkRP2C0WRWPWDplYENTYwMGxEIHzU9krgWmmTXaXoohDb6JzqmcKI5-5nBjJ-f6T3ZhJp24AF85M5ifopgiOaGFTcFxPljjchV0xHL19Zm42C1WP23erlyOGQnX22cIj5k3K9holsjN-I5sWyGsWwFWCoMa5Mmigm7lx_l4mxuEa-c_CrHY1m1Coh06s61Dn8R7n72ob9qKRjNNAoocT7iNWxzTIwrEvOH1glako4iGU2FDK0JW9RzJY-ZnrX5_9jUdL-RsdMZ0jpzo5_CWBdkf_d_L0qqNrbPF7L7KrNpSS_DMP0QSjZQjkbNIreMhfUnh71pbgEY8PP1Umk0v2MvzVEDZhDVk3s9Ia1Li=w2048-h1784-no)

-WIP ....
+ a.
+The FactoryService at start-up time creates the synchronization-task in
+    CREATED state.
+ b.
+The Synchronization-task receives a PUT request everytime a node-group
+    change event occurs.
+This will move the task from CREATED to STARTED state and QUERY sub-stage
+ c.
+In the QUERY sub-stage, the Synchronization-task does a broadcast query to
+    all peer nodes to determine the union of documentSelfLinks for that factory service.
+The query performed is paginated.
+If there are no results returned, the Synchronization-task jumps to the FINISHED state.
+ d.
+If we do find child-services, the Synchronization-task moves to the next
+    sub-stage SYNCHRONIZE.
+In the SYNCHRONIZE sub-stage the task sends out SYNCH-POST requests to all OWNER nodes as discussed in the previous section.
+ e.
+After the task has sent SYNCH-POST requests for each child-service self-link
+    in the current page, it checks if there are more pages to process for the broadcast query ran in step c.
+ f.
+If there are no more pages to process, the task jumps to the FINISHED state.
+ g.
+As discussed earlier, the synchronization-task is restartable for new
+    node-group change events.
+If a new node-group change event occurs, the synch-task moves back to STARTED-QUERY stage.
+ h.
+It is possible that while the task is STARTED, a new node-group change event
+    may occur and request synchronization.
+In that case, the PUT request resets the task back to RESTART sub-stage.
+The next time the task self-patches it detects that it was reset and the task ends up restarting it-self by going to the STARTED-QUERY stage.

+While the node-group converges, it is possible that multiple node-group change events can occur, and sometimes even in the wrong order.
+So it is critical to only restart the Synchronization-task to restart itself only if the node-group change event it just received is actually newer.
+To detect this, the Synchronization task uses the membershipUpdateTimeMicros property that is an increasing number set through NodeGroupService and acts as a version number of the node-group change event.
+The SynchronizationTaskService stores the membershipUpdateTimeMicros that caused the task to trigger.
+Only if the incoming request is for a higher membershipUpdateTimeMicros, the task will get reset to RESTART sub-stage.

+While the synchronization-task is running on one node, a node-group change event can occur that ends up making a different node the owner for the FactoryService.
+When this happens there is a chance that the new owner and the old owner both start running the synchronization for the same FactoryService.
+To avoid the old owner to keep executing synchronization, the task re-checks ownership everytime it starts processing a new broadcast query result page.
+If the task discovers that it is no longer the owner, the task cancels itself.

+# Code-Map